 The unit also operates with a 24 HP motor, which is powerful enough to deliver reliable startups and a faster speed range to get the leaf-blowing task done quickly.

-What We Like
+What I Like

-- Easy and quick cutting deck adjustments
+- You can make easy and quick adjustments to the cutting deck

 - Powerful performance and high-ground speeds